 According to the Organisation for Economic Co-operation and Development, worldwide flood damage costs over $40 billion annually.
-Damages in the United States account for $8 billion of that total.
+Water Damage in the United States accounts for $8 billion of that total.
 Floods in general impact nearly 250 million people each year.

 Chances are, everyone will encounter a flood at some point or another.

 You may have questions regarding your flood risk, or be asking “Do I live in a flood zone?”.
 Keep reading to learn how to answer that question, and for more information about flood preparedness.

 What is a Flood Zone?

 First things first, let’s define flood zones.
 Flood zones are geographic locations that have been identified according to their level of flood risk.

 Flood Zones are determined by FEMA, the Federal Emergency Management Agency.